 There have been hundreds of Incidents where Indians got deported from these countries’ airports even after submitting all the required legit documents.

 I don’t deny that some Indian tourists misused Tourist visas and set up a business in Georgia, Armenia, and Canada.
-But ordinary tourists like us have to suffer because of this.
+But ordinary tourists like us have to suffer because of others.

-The Schengen Visa, USA Visa, give wings to the Indian passport.
+The Schengen Visa, and USA Visa, give wings to the Indian passport.
 We can apply for E-visa in most Eastern Europe and South American countries.
-But getting these Visas aren’t easy and need lots of paperwork- around 40pages of documents must be submitted along with attending a personal interview at the embassy.
+But getting these Visas isn’t easy and needs lots of paperwork- around 40pages of documents must be submitted along with attending a personal interview at the embassy.

 The Yoga and Herbal products – Always favour us.